 There will be four option blocks and you will be asked to pick one subject from each block.
 In January you will receive a letter informing you which subjects you must include in your choices.
-For approximately 90% of students this will be history or geography and for 50% of students this will also include a modern foreign language.
+For approximately 90% of students this will be history, geography or a modern foreign language.
 For your remaining choices you can choose any of the subjects listed in the booklet.
 Even if you are not directed to choose a modern foreign language and/or a humanities subject it is still likely to be beneficial to you to study these subjects.